PrintM3D/Quad-Fusion-Docs/electrical-guides/the-electrical-standard.md

 ---
-description: An explanation behind the wiring of the Promega.
+description: An explanation behind the wiring of the Crane.
 ---

 # The Electrical Standard

-This guide serves to describe the standard for the electrical system of the Promega and the reasoning behind it.
+This guide serves to describe the standard for the electrical system of the Crane and the reasoning behind it.

 ## The Standard

-For all electrical components of the Promega, when facing the front, left should indicate 0, or a lower number and right should indicate 1 or a higher number.
+For all electrical components of the Crane, when facing the front, left should indicate 0, or a lower number and right should indicate 1 or a higher number.

 For example: The right K'tana tool uses extruder drive 1 and heater 2 to work.